-- Queens – The most diverse of all the boroughs and home of the New York Mets and the Queens Botanical Garden.
+- Queens – The most diverse of all the five boroughs.
+Home of the New York Mets and the Queens Botanical Garden.

-- Staten Island – The most suburban of the five boroughs and known for the famous Staten Island ferry, Historic Richmond Town, and NYC’s largest forest preserve.
+- Staten Island – Most suburban of the five boroughs.
+It is known for the famous Staten Island ferry, Historic Richmond Town, and NYC’s largest forest preserve.

-- The Bronx – Home of the New York Yankees and the birthplace of the hip-hop genre.
+- The Bronx – Home of the New York Yankees.
+The birthplace of the hip-hop genre.
 It’s also where you’ll find the Bronx Zoo and New York Botanical Garden.